MKLab-ITI/hackair-data-retrieval/README.md

 ## Air quality data collector from open sources

-Two sources are involved: a) OpenAQ  platform and b) luftdaten
+Two sources are involved: a) OpenAQ  platform and b) Luftdaten.
+The measurements from both sources are stored in a MongoDB.

 ### OpenAQ